 students, and to identify and address any immediate support needs

-D. Do I need to have each student’s parent or
+4. Do I need to have each student’s parent or guardian

-guardian sign the prior written notice (PWN) document describing
+sign the Prior Written Notice (PWN) document describing

 amendments to the IEP required by distance learning?